 This Week:

-Hello and welcome to Insurance Online News, Im Paige Estritori, and its Thursday 18 December 2025.
+Hello and welcome to Insurance Online News, Im Paige Estritori, and its Thursday, 5 February 2026.

-Thats the wrap.
-For fast, free personal and business insurance quotes and access to independent brokers nationwide, head to insuranceonline.com.au.
-Im Paige Estritori—thanks for listening.
+Thats the wrap for this week.
+For fast, free quotes and Australia‑wide broker support, head to insuranceonline.com.au.
+Im Paige Estritori—thanks for listening, and talk to you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.